-She likes to say, ‘ I’ve been in PR my entire life,” and cites her first ‘media appearance’ as being at ten months old as a photo model for her Dad’s photography class at MassArt.
+She likes to say, “I’ve been in PR my entire life,” and cites her first ‘media appearance’ as being at ten months old as a photo model for her dad’s photography class at MassArt.
 (The Artist is a 1967 graduate of MassArt.)

-Today, in addition to her other professional activities, she is as focused on preserving her father’s historical legacy as an artist, civil rights activist, women’s advocate, and educator.
-She recognizes that, without the sacrifices to their careers and personal lives made by her father and his contemporaries, whatever their role in civil rights history, many of us, particularly those on the national scene, could not be who and where we are.
+Today, in addition to her other professional activities, she is as focused on preserving her father’s historical legacy as an activist artist, civil rights activist, women’s advocate, and educator.
+She recognizes that without the sacrifices to their careers and personal lives made by her father and his contemporaries, whatever their role in civil rights history, many of us, particularly those on the national scene, could not be who and where we are.

-Many paid the ultimate price.
+Many civil rights activists paid the ultimate price.
 Others had to forgo much more lucrative careers.
 She places her father in the latter category and is confident he deserves the respect, and finally, the remuneration, his art, and contributions have earned him—and have helped many others to make in their art careers.

 Because of her history with her father, Ms. Chandler, herself a talented visual artist, feels uniquely equipped and impassioned to represent him and his interests.
 She became her father’s exclusive artist representative and art sales agent in 2007.

-(c) 2008-2017.
+(c) 2008-2018.
 Dahna M. Chandler for The Living Legend Artist, LLC All Rights Reserved.